The Esoterics

 A nonprofit organization

-$5,631 raised by 19 donors
+$6,470 raised by 32 donors

-Over the past year, The Esoterics continued our tradition of highlighting distinctive contemporary choral compositions - showcasing harmonies, dissonances, themes & variations across our specialized spectrum of the musical and the metaphysical.
+Over the past year, The Esoterics continued our tradition of highlighting singular contemporary choral compositions - showcasing harmonies, dissonances, themes & variations across our specialized spectrum of the musical and the metaphysical.
 See our Media Gallery below for a sampling!

-May 2024 Upcoming Performances!
+May 2025 Upcoming Performances!

 We deeply appreciate your continued support!